Submission Deadline March 15

-Accepting cold hit cases where the hit occurred in the last 48 months - Submission deadline is March 2.
+Accepting cold hit cases where the hit occurred within the last 60 months.

 •Selected case determined by panel of 7 international judges;

 •Top six finalist cases from: Arizona, China, Colorado, Massachusetts, Montenegro, and the UK;

 Case selected as the 2018 DNA Hit of the Year: